Anti-Inflammatory Diet Plan →

 For the Toppings:

-• 1 cup chilled heavy whipping cream or 13 ounces canned chilled coconut cream (for coconut cream whip)
+• 13 ounces canned chilled coconut cream for coconut whip.

 • 2 Tablespoons powdered sugar or sugar substitute